dxnboy/redteam/README.md

 ## Getting Started

 These are some repository tools and code I made for pentesting.
-I want to say "use this for educational purposes only" but I know it wont change your evil thoughts.
+I want to say "use this for educational purposes only" but I know it won't change your evil thoughts.

 ### Webshell.php